Transplant day normally happens the day after your conditioning therapy finishes. People often call it ‘day zero’.

 - to help control your new immune system and reduce the effects of GvHD

 - to protect from bacterial infections (called antibacterial prophylaxis)

 - to prevent viral infections

 - to control other symptoms and side effects.

 How will I know if the stem cell transplant has worked?

 Engraftment normally takes around two to three weeks, but it can sometimes take longer.
 The first sign of engraftment is often an increase in your white blood cell count.
-Your medical team will test your blood regularly so they know when it has started and that they are steadily increasing.
+Your medical team will test your blood regularly so they know when engraftment has started and that your white blood cell count is steadily increasing.